Cloud Hosting vs Dedicated Hosting: Difference Between Cloud Server and Dedicated Server

 Both cloud servers and dedicated servers have certain advantages.
 But, selecting the best hosting solution ultimately depends on the specific requirements.
 Cloud servers are generally flexible, expandable and cost-effective and thus, best suited for companies with unpredictable workloads.

-Similarly, the dedicated servers offer unparalleled performance, advanced security and complete access, hence feasible for companies with consistent workloads and containing sensitive information.
+Similarly, Cantech’s dedicated server hosting in India offers unparalleled performance, advanced security and complete access, hence feasible for companies with consistent workloads and containing sensitive information.
 So, whether you choose a rented server in the cloud or a dedicated server, both platforms offer a solid and effective solution.

 Frequently Asked Questions

-1. Explain the basic difference between a Dedicated and a Cloud Server.
+Explain the basic difference between a Dedicated and a Cloud Server

 A cloud server leverages cloud computing technology with a virtual server in a cloud environment, shared with multiple resources, whereas a dedicated server is a single physical server for one organization with complete access to software and hardware.